mantrajsframework/mantrad/docs/35-mantraconfig-json-file.md

 *"LandingView" (optional)

-In the case when Mantra application runs an user interface, this property indicated the landing view to render for landing page of the ui (http://<yoursite>/).
+In the case when Mantra application runs an user interface, this property indicates the landing view to render for landing page of the ui (http://<yoursite>/).

-This property can be overwritten by specific app configuration.
+This property can be overwritten by specific app configuration in its application section.

+The content of this property can be:

+* A view of a component as a landing page, in the usual format like : <component name>.<view name>.
+Por instance, "landing.dashboard", rendering the view "dashboard" of a component named as "landing".
+* A local redirect, for instance "/landingpage.html", which will render /ui/landingpage.html file as landing page of the site.

 *"GlobalConfig"*